209023852/Code_to_go_with_GY7720_Dissertation_Submission/README.md

 The open-source data used by the National Interagency Fire Center falls under the [Open Government Data Act](https://www.congress.gov/bill/115th-congress/house-bill/4174/text#toc-H8E449FBAEFA34E45A6F1F20EFB13ED95)

 ## OpenStreetMap
-The open-source license used by OpenStreetMap is the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/)
+The open-source license used by OpenStreetMap is the [Creative Commons Attribution-ShareAlike 2.0 licence](https://creativecommons.org/licenses/by-sa/2.0/)

 ## iNatuarlist
-All iNaturalist data uses the open-source license [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode)
+The iNaturalist data used is under the open-source license [Creative Commons Attribution-NonCommercial 4.0 International](https://creativecommons.org/licenses/by-nc/4.0/legalcode)

+This is not the case for all iNatuarlist, but this study only used the data that the contributors have agreed for acedemic use.